-The last year of social-distancing and sheltering-in-place in reaction to a pandemic have introduced us to a place most of us have never imagined.
+The last year of social distancing and sheltering-in-place in reaction to a pandemic has introduced us to a place most of us have never imagined.
 As a graduating college or graduate student, you may feel cheated of exciting times in your long journey - commencement, big parties, accolades, and interviewing for jobs you have been preparing to land for years.
-You may have had an internship cancelled; had a vacation postponed and likely are feeling uncertain about your immediate actions and your future.
+You may have had an internship canceled; had a vacation postponed and likely are feeling uncertain about your immediate actions and your future.
 Here are some actions you can take immediately.

 First – Don’t Panic!